FooBarShebang/phyqus_lib/Documents/Tests/TE001_base_classes.md

 * Instance of the tested class as a left operand of '+', '-', '*', '/' and '**'
   * Instantiate the **MeasuredValue** class with the random floating point numbers - both the 'mean' and uncertainty
     * Perform the operation directly (e.g. as 'a + b') and using a functional wrapper (e.g. *operator.add*(a, b) from the standard library) with a random integer and a random floating point right operand.
 Compare the results with the expected 'mean' and uncertainty (acoording to the formulas). **Note** in case of the division the right operand should not be zero; in case of the exponentiation the 'mean' value should also satisfy conditions discussed in the exponentiaion operation definition (see UD001 document).
-    * Except the exponentiation!
-Perform the same operation directly and via a functional call wrapper using another instance of **MeasuredValue** class and an instance of **HelperClass** as the right operand, with the second operand being instantiated with integer and floating point values. **Note** in case of the division the 'mean' value of the right operand should not be zero.
+    * Perform the same operation directly and via a functional call wrapper using another instance of **MeasuredValue** class and an instance of **HelperClass** as the right operand, with the second operand being instantiated with integer and floating point values. **Note** in case of the division the 'mean' value of the right operand should not be zero.
-    * Except the exponentiation!
-Check the special case, when the second operand is the same object as the left one.
+    * Check the special case, when the second operand is the same object as the left one.
   * Repeat the process with the random integer values of the 'mean' and uncertainty
   * For division only.
 Check that the division of an instance with a zero 'mean' by itself results in (1, 0) and ValueError is not raised.
 * Augmented assigment: '+=', '-=', '*=', '/=' and '**=' to an instance of the tested class